Neue-Playground/playground-docs/README.md

 ##### Can I preview my changes in the Noodl editor?

-Yes, when the Noodl editor starts up it will check anything running on `localhost:3000` and if it recognize that it is the Noodl docs it will use the local endpoint instead of the live docs.
+Yes, when the Neue Playground editor starts up it will check anything running on `localhost:3000` and if it recognize that it is the correct docs it will use the local endpoint instead of the live docs.

 ##### How do we deploy the changes?

-Currently people at Noodl will deploy the changes manually, until we have an automatic system in place.
+Currently people at Neue will deploy the changes manually, until we have an automatic system in place.

 ## Contributing